-- 1. Warrior wear may be worn during the week.
-This includes any warrior wear item purchased through the school store, online store, or team apparel.
-Jerseys are allowed at the discretion of the Athletic Director and coach. - Students are to wear plain single-colored t-shirts, shirts with a fold-over collar (polo or oxford shirt) or a crew neck with buttons (Henley shirt) as the approved dress code shirt Monday - Thursday. - a.
+- 1. Students are to wear plain single-colored t-shirts, shirts with a fold-over collar (polo or oxford shirt) or a crew neck with buttons (Henley shirt) as the approved dress code shirt Monday Thursday. - a.
 Manufacturer's logos are allowed, provided they are smaller than a standard 3"x5" index card - b.
-Non-LHWL sweaters, and 1⁄4 zips may be worn over dress code approved shirts or warrior wear in the event it needs to be removed.

-- i.
-Non- LHWL sweatshirts, zip and non-zip hoodies, jerseys, tank tops, and thermal underwear are not allowed. - c.
+Non-LHWL sweaters and 1⁄4 zips should be worn over dress code approved shirts. - i.
+Tops with a hood, tank tops, and thermal underwear are not allowed. - c.
 Winter coats and jackets, including letterman jackets, should be left in a student's locker during the school day unless permission is given due to temperature reasons within the school building.
 Light weight vests are allowed to be worn over approved dress code shirt during the school day. - d.
-Shirts should cover the entire torso, even when raising hand.
+Shirts should cover the entire torso, even when raising hands.
 Shirts must naturally fall 2 inches below the belt line.
-If a shirt has the potential of riding above the beltline at any point during the day an undershirt must be worn so skin isn't showing. - e.
-All buttons, except for the top two buttons, must be buttoned - 3.
-Lutheran Westland school apparel (Warrior Wear) featuring the school logo and/or name is permitted as follows: School approved warrior wear may be worn during the week including windbreakers but not winter jackets
+If a shirt has the potential of riding above the beltline at any point during the day, an undershirt must be worn so skin isn't showing. - e.
+Shirts must be worn as intended.
+If it's a button-down shirt, all buttons must be buttoned other than the top two.

+Lutheran Westland school apparel (Warrior Wear) featuring the school logo and/or name is permitted as follows: